 Parameters callback - A function or method with the signature callback(resource) to be called.
+Please note that only the basic information of the resource is available at this time, such as get_transfer_size(), get_data_size(), get_parts() and is_compressed().

 set_resource_started_callback(callback)

 Registers a function to be called when a resource has begun transferring over this link.